bjm31/Spring2019-COP3530-Fang-project-4-boggle-bjm31_public/README.md

 R G A N
 ```

 In the above board, there are several examples of words, including 'eat', 'grit', and 'nag'.
 According to the rules of our game, 'zit' would also be an appropriate word as it wraps around the board from 'z'.
 However, words such as 'bat' and 'tan' which can be formed by going diagonal do not count.
 Proper names such as 'ben' do not count.
+All possible words are provided as stored in a text file named words.txt in the project directory.
+The format is one word per line and all words are capitalized.

 In order to have interesting games of Boggle, distribution of letters on the dice is important.
 Therefore, you should make 16 dice with the following sides: